-We pride ourselves on connecting families and established artists at workshops and exhibitions.
 In partnership with charities, voluntary groups, community centres, public venues and primary schools we have delivered over 25 exhibitions plus around 650 places at visual art workshops and talks.

 The majority of participants, across all ages, have attended multiple events since 2013.
 We know from their feedback that they enjoy the opportunity to develop their creative interests and self-expression in a supportive environment.
 Many have said they would probably otherwise have stayed at home had they not attended our events during weekends and holidays.

 Workshop participants of all ages, from as young as six years, have been invited to enter new solo work for group exhibitions.

 As a growing collective we are proud to have received excellent media support over the years, which also benefits our community-based partners.
 Please click here for a feature highlighting our work.

 Locals' Art Hut kindly hosted by Thrive Battersea Park for Chelsea Fringe Festival - annually since 2016.

 700 places enjoyed by ages 3 to 80+ in 50 creative enrichment workshops and talks.

 25 group exhibitions in a dozen public and private venues including gardens, co-working spaces; cafes/restaurants; youth clubs and community centres.

 Hundreds of hours of workshops delivered through partnerships with over 30 established artists in painting, print making, drawing, collage, mixed media, cartooning, sculpture and ceramics.